Rural Sociology electronic theses and dissertations (MU)

 (University of Missouri--Columbia, 2021)Farmer regeneration remains a big challenge for Indonesia to address food insecurity and promote sustainable agricultural development.
 With the issue of aging farmers, youth have the potential to become agents of change ... -

-Exploring factors associated with free and reduced-price lunch participation in missouri school districts
+Exploring factors associated with free and reduced-price lunch participation in Missouri school districts

 (University of Missouri--Columbia, 2020)Participation in school meal programs is critical for meeting the most vulnerable children's daily food requirements while allowing School Food Authorities to get reimbursed for the meal provided and thus continue to run ... -